-For most of the brassicas listed at the top of this page, you need to start with seeds or from garden starts.
+For most Brassicas you need to start with seeds or from garden starts.
 If you sow the seeds in late July, plant the seedlings out by late August, the plants will have sized up enough by fall to hold through the winter and produce flowers the following spring (late April-June).
-The seed usually dries down by August, and forms in dried seed pods along the branches.
+In harsher climates you will have to dig up the plants and store them potted up in a root cellar or greenhouse.
+The seed usually dries down by August, and forms in dried seed pods all along the branches.
 If the seed is close to dry and the rains are coming, go clip off the plants and bring them inside.
 We once lost an entire broccoli seed crop because the seed didn't ripen before the rains came.